deadlysyn/blog/_posts/2018-02-11-idea-to-app-part-3.md

 }
 ```

-First, we build up a `options` object to control the behavior of `https.get`.
+First, we build a `options` object to control the behavior of `https.get`.
 Most of these are simple `const`s further up in the file, but `APIKEY` is read from the environment (after all, it's sensitive data we don't want checked into git!) via the familiar `process.env.API_KEY`.

 The most interesting (perhaps?) part of this is the use of `https.get`.
-We could have used any number of options for this request...  my first instinct was to use something familiar (learned in a class); [the request module](https://www.npmjs.com/package/request).
-Aside from being most familiar with it, it's also similar to the Python's requests library.
-One real down-side for our app (trying to optimize for simplicity) is the sheer number of dependencies.
+We could have used any number of options for this request...  my first instinct was to use something familiar; [the request module](https://www.npmjs.com/package/request).
+Aside from exercising it in a recent class, it's also similar to [Python's requests library](http://docs.python-requests.org/en/master).
+One real down-side for our app (trying to optimize for simplicity) is the sheer number of dependencies...a bit heavy-weight given our simple use case.

 Some other options are [Axios](https://www.npmjs.com/package/axios), [wrapping promises around request](https://www.npmjs.com/package/request-promise-native), or [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)...I chose `https.get` because it is part of the standard library, and I found the way it treats responses as streams interesting!
 What would you use?

 Since the `https.get` response is a stream, we declare `body` as a block-level variable and append data to it until we receive the `end` event.
 Then we call back with our response data ready for use.

-NOTE: We didn't even scratch the surface on the many ways you could make HTTP requests with Javascript/Node...
-[Check this out](https://www.twilio.com/blog/2017/08/http-requests-in-node-js.html).
+_NOTE: We didn't even scratch the surface on the many ways you could make HTTP requests with Javascript/Node...
+[Check this out](https://www.twilio.com/blog/2017/08/http-requests-in-node-js.html)._

 # Summary